GandhiNN/gandhinn.github.io/_posts/2025-05-02-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 }
 {% endhighlight %}

-Then I built a Glue SDK client struct.
+Then, I defined a Glue SDK client struct.
 Building the client itself is out of scope of this post:

 {% highlight rust %}
 use aws_sdk_glue::{Client, Error, types::WorkerType};